anhnt-ptit/10-steps-to-become-a-data-scientist/README.md

 # 1-Python
 Python is a modern, robust, high level programming language.
 It is very easy to pick up even if you are completely new to programming.

-It is used for:
+You ca read and learn following topic:

-1. web development (server-side),
+1. web development (server-side)

-1. software development,
+1. software development

-1. mathematics,
+1. mathematics

 1. system scripting.

 1. Basics

 1. Functions

 1. Types and Sequences

 1. More on Strings

 1. Reading and Writing CSV files

 1. Dates and Times

 1. Objects and map()

 1. Lambda and List Comprehensions

 1. OOP
 for Reading this section **please** fork and upvote  this kernel: